Is Colmar Worth Visiting? 19 Reasons Why You Should!

 Bartholdi Museum – Dedicated to the creator of the Statue of Liberty, Frédéric Auguste Bartholdi, this museum showcases his life and work.

-Toy Museum (Musée du Jouet) – Colmar’s Toy Museum is a vast collection of toys and games from various eras.
-If you love reminiscing about your childhood, this is the place for you!
+✓ Toy Museum – Colmar’s Toy Museum is a vast collection of toys and games from various eras.
+I loved reminiscing about my childhood here.
+So, if you want to indulge in nostalgia, this is the place to go.

 Alsace Wine Route